Meet Our Board.

 Sarah Jones

-Sarah B. Jones, Director of Social Responsibility, has more than 25 years of experience investigating, evaluating and presenting information about environmental issues.
-At Steamboat Ski and Resort Corporation (SSRC), she oversees operational sustainability, works with local municipalities to advance climate action, and partners with local government agencies and nonprofits on the preservation of local natural resources.
+Sarah B. Jones, formerly Director of Social Responsibility at Steamboat Ski and Resort Corporation (SSRC), has more than 25 years of experience investigating, evaluating and presenting information about environmental issues.
+At Steamboat Ski and Resort Corporation (SSRC), she oversaw operational sustainability, worked with local municipalities to advance climate action, and partnered with local government agencies and nonprofits on the preservation of local natural resources.
 Before joining the team at SSRC, Jones was Executive Director of Yampa Valley Sustainability Council for 7 years.
 She has also worked as an environmental consultant, managing both the technical and administrative aspects of multi-site environmental clean-up programs.
 She received her B.A. in Biology, Environmental Studies from Colby College, and her M.S. in Geology, Environmental Geochemistry from University of Colorado, Boulder.

 Sheila Symons